learnable-content/introduction-to-less/README.md

 ![](Introduction_to_Less/headers/3-1.jpg)
+#Lesson Files
+You can find the lesson files for this lesson [here](https://github.com/learnable-content/introduction-to-less/tree/lesson1.1/intro%20to%20less%20-%20code%20samples/lesson2.2)
 # Introduction

 In this step I will show you how to download and install the Koala application - a Less compiler that we're going to be using to compile the Less code into standard CSS.